QuaDevTeam/Quack/README.md

 # Quack

-Pack scripts and resources for Qua.
+Pack scripts and resources for QuaEngine.

 ## License